 - Use traps.
 Easy-to-use roach traps can be effective in capturing at least some of your home's pest population.
 Some non-toxic traps work by simply catching cockroaches in glue.

 - Try a fogger.
-Use an indoor fogger like Adams Flea & Tick Indoor Fogger or Adams Plus Flea & Tick Indoor Fogger.
-Both kill cockroaches in an area up to 375 square feet, although foggers may have difficulty reaching some cockroaches that are hiding in cracks.
+Use an indoor fogger like Adams Plus Flea & Tick Indoor Foggerto kill cockroaches in an area up to 375 square feet, although foggers may have difficulty reaching some cockroaches that are hiding in cracks.

 - Use a cockroach spray.
 You can target specific areas of your home with a quick-drying home spray like Adams Flea & Tick Home Spray, which kills cockroaches.